CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-specs.md

 ## Architecture and Topology

-Helmi is a 5 qubit Quantum Computer co-developed by VTT and IQM using superconducting qubits.
+Helmi is a 5-qubit quantum Computer co-developed by VTT and IQM using superconducting qubits.
 The qubits are arranged in a **star shaped** topology, with the central qubit being Qubit 3 (QB3) connected to the other 4 qubits.
-This means that any two-qubit gate will work most efficiently between QB3 and any other qubit whereas one-qubit gates can be mapped to any of the 4 surrounding qubits.
+This means that any two-qubit gate will work most efficiently between QB3 and any other qubit, whereas one-qubit gates can be mapped to any of the 4 surrounding qubits.

 <p align="center">
     <img src="../../../../img/helmi_mapping.png" alt="Helmi's node mapping">